twse/bobsgame-fonts/Pixel Sans.md

 * Tactical Guild
 * Taiko no Tatsujin DS: Dororon!
 Yokai Daikessen!
 * Taiko no Tatsujin DS: Touch de Dokodon!
-* Tales of Hearts – Not used in other games in the franchise, e.g. Tales of Arise.
+* Tales of Hearts – Not used in other games in the franchise (e.g. Tales of Arise).
 * The Dark Spire
 * The Idol Master: Deadly Stars
 * Theme Park
 * The Nameless Game
 * TOEIC TEST DS Training – This font is used in the dictionary with revised glyphs.
-* Tokimeki Majo Shinken 2 Duo
+* Tokimeki Majō Shinken 2 Duo
 * Tokimeki Memorial: Girl's Side series
 * Tokyo Beat Down
 * Trauma Center: Under the Knife series